 Text-based logo reading 'BAMLA PROGRAMS' in bold, stylized white font on a black background.

-Group of young people standing in a circle, looking down at the camera, smiling and smiling happily.
+Group of diverse young people smiling and looking down at the camera, which is held at a low angle.

 Implementing a holistic approach to health and social survival by encouraging participants to learn tools of discipline, leadership skills, and to develop strategic networks that are necessary to accomplish their life goals.
 The objectives are to uplift and guide our participants by helping young people understand who they are, where they are going, and how to get there.